 Why do we have a lock screen or password on our Phones.
 Why do we have locks in our houses why not let anyone look and hear what we do in our homes.
 Curtains in our rooms

-Give me your password and username to any and all of your accounts as I please and let me take what I like, publish it and since you have nothing to hide right you’d agree right??
+Give me your password and username to any & all of your online-accounts as I please.
+Let me archive and data-mine: what I like.
+I’ll publish findings publically, since you have nothing to hide right?*